Skip to page content

 Try to avoid the following sugary carbohydrates:

-- avoid all sweets such as jelly beans, jelly babies or boiled sweets
+• avoid all sweets such as jellybeans, jelly babies or boiled sweets

-As an alternative, you can drink low sugar/ low calorie / diet soft drinks or no added sugar drinks.
+As an alternative, you can drink low sugar/low calorie/diet soft drinks or no added sugar drinks.
 If needed, you can use sweeteners in drinks and on cereal instead of sugar.
+It is recommended to limit chocolate, cakes, biscuits and sugary puddings to smaller portions and less often.

 Starchy carbohydrates such as bread, potato, pasta, rice and breakfast cereals also raise blood glucose levels.
 Whilst you should aim to have a starchy carbohydrate with your meals, you may need to eat these foods in smaller quantities.
 As a guide, try to aim for no more than a fist sized portion, or a quarter of your plate.
-This is about 30 to 40 grams of starchy carbohydrate at each meal.
+This is about 30 to 45 grams of starchy carbohydrate at each meal.
 It is also recommended to choose wholegrain versions of starchy carbohydrates, as these raise glucose levels slightly slower than refined starches (white versions).

 There are some natural sugars in fruit which will also affect your blood glucose levels.
 It is important to continue to include fruit in your diet, but it is advised to spread your intake throughout the day.
-Aim for only one portion of fruit (a portion fits in the palm of your hand, or is 80g) at a time.
+Aim for only one portion of fruit (a portion fits in the palm of your hand or is 80g) at a time.

 A portion of dairy is classed as: